Last updated on June 14th, 2021 at 01:05 pm

 Recreational shellfish harvesting is permitted within the refuge, although you cannot use rakes, and you must steer clear of commercially leased areas, which are marked.
 My wife and I have gone clamming in these waters many times with friends, although we didn’t know we were in the refuge at the time.

-Leased areas are marked.
+Leased areas for clam and oyster farming are marked.
 Stay clear.
-They provide a livelihood for many area residents, and violating their rights is a criminal offense.
+They provide a livelihood for many area residents.

 If you don’t have a kayak, you can access the refuge’s shallow clam and oyster beds from State Road A1A, below Sebastian Inlet and above Pelican Island.
 Wear socks and wade out into the mud.
 You can feel the clams beneath your feet, and the water is shallow enough where you can reach down and pick them up with your hands once you find them.